Technerdguy1/alx-system_engineering-devops/README.md

 # System engineering & DevOps - Bash
-This Repository is all about system engineering and deals with shell basics
+This Repository deals with shell basics which is one of the main branch of system engineering and DevOps. s